ericheep/physical-memories/README.md

     0.0.0.0         192.168.X.X     0.0.0.0         UG      0 0         0 wlan0
     192.168.1.0     0.0.0.0         255.255.255.0   U       0 0         0 wlan0

-Then type on `sudo nano /etc/dhcpcd.conf` to edit the `dhcpdc.conf` file, at the bottom, add the following.
+Then type on `sudo nano /etc/dhcpcd.conf` to edit the `dhcpcd.conf` file, at the bottom, add the following.

     interface wlan0